PaulApivat/thai_dishes/README.md

 This project also makes an **open source** contribution (i.e., Circular Dendrogram with Rotating Text), [see pull request here](https://github.com/holtzy/R-graph-gallery/pull/34).

-In the second phase, I hope to learn Text Analysis to see what kind of insights I could gain from analyzing the Thai Name and Description of each dish.
+In the second phase, we take a quick dive into (exploratory) Text Mining see what kind of insights could be gained from analyzing Thai Names (and Description) for each dish.

 - What questions are you answering?

 Initially, the questions are exploratory:

-How might we organized Thai dishes?
+1. How might we organized Thai dishes?
-What is the best way to organized the different dishes?
+2. What is the best way to organized the different dishes?

-What kind of insight can we gain from doing Text Analysis on the Thai Name and Description of each dish?
+3. Which raw material(s) are most popular?
+4. Which raw materials are most important?
+5. Could you learn about Thai food just from the names of the dishes?

 ## Initial Scope